DiceTechnology/dice-fairlink/README.md

 To exclude a member, tag it with key=`Fairlink-Exclude` and value=`true`. dice-fairlink will treat them as not available and skip them when assigning connections.
 Tag changes will be picked up within the time specified in `tagsPollInterval` (see Driver Properties section).
 Please note that versions 1.x.x would poll for this information with a frequency determined by `replicaPollInterval` instead.

 dice-fairlink uses the [`Resource Group` API](https://docs.aws.amazon.com/ARG/latest/APIReference/Welcome.html) to obtain the list of all excluded members.
 Unfortunately this API does not offer a way to obtain only the information pertaining to a specific cluster, and as a consequence dice-fairlink will hold information about **all** RDS instances tagged with `Fairlink-Exclude=true` in the entire region of the AWS accounbt in question.
-It is also not possibl to restrict this via an IAM policy.
-It is assumed the size of this collection will not be problematic, and making a single call (instead of 1 call per database instance) outweights this waste.
+It is also not possible to restrict this via an IAM policy.
+It is assumed the size of this collection will not be problematic, and that making a single call (instead of 1 call per database instance) outweights this waste.

 For the discovery of exclusions (not possible to switch off in the current version) to work correctly, the code must be executed by an IAM user with the following policy: